ULTRAKIT-Reloaded/UltrakitReloaded/README.md

 ##

-If you have any questions, feel free to DM `Agent of Nyarlathotep#7519` on Discord
+If you have any questions, feel free to DM `Agent of Nyarlathotep#7519` on Discord, or join the ULTRAKIT Reloaded Discord server at https://discord.gg/gW7MAZRm7z

 ***For a reference, a basic mod, asset bundle, and unity asset folder are available at https://github.com/PetersonE1/UltrakitTestMod***